Fujifilm X-T1 vs Sony A7S

 |16.||Sony RX1R||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T1 lacks such a headphone port.

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the A7S have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the A7S was followed by the Sony A7S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Sony A7S Manual.
+Further information on the features and operation of the X-T1 and A7S can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Sony A7S Manual.